 For the first plan, to make the networking as valuable and meaningful as possible, you may want to opt for a B2B matchmaking format, allowing your guests to schedule one-on-one meetings with those of interest.

-As for the second plan, you could invite the best industry experts, set up workshops that can generate interesting insights, and provide your attendees a really powerful platform for knowledge transfer.
+As for the second plan, you could invite the best industry experts, set up workshops that can generate interesting insights, and provide your attendees a really powerful virtual event platform for knowledge transfer.

 Tip #2.
 Pay careful attention to details